 We went to several hot spring pools.
 Advise here is to bring two bathing suits because it takes them forever to dry.
 If you go to the blue lagoon, which I recommend, be sure and buy your ticket ahead online.

 There are so many natural beautiful things to see and do in Iceland and of course they are all outside.
 The weather changes quite a bit.
 We dressed in layers.
 With temperatures from 40 to 65, from sunny to rainy and windy.
 You need to be prepared.
 Highly recommend rain pants and rain jacket, waterproof shoes and waterproof gloves.
 With these things you can keep on regardless of the weather.

 My favorite resource pages: this one for short day hikes.
 We did 2, 3 & 4.
 Highly recommend them all!!
+Also this blog post is a great resource for selecting hikes.
 And Danielle had some great tips in her posts one for each day.
 We went to the plane wreck thanks to her!
 And this one for info on all the regions.

 What we learned about the Northern Lights.
 They are there all the time but during the summer it’s too light to see.
 They have this website to watch for good nights.
 It just needs to be dark and clear.
 They can last from 10 minutes to all night.
 They come in different colors.
 We saw white (but looked green in the photos) They are much slower than I pictured.
 More like a lava lamp slowly changing across the sky.

 How do you recommend to someone what to do?
 It depends on what you like to do.
 There is so much to see.
 We sought after waterfalls, lakes, vistas, oceans, wildlife, glaciers, interesting hikes, volcanos, geocaches, sweet churches and lighthouses.

 One thing you won’t see is fast food, shopping, traffic or traffic lights or TV.

 You know you want to go, so now you just need to decide when and for how long….